 An Apology Letter Mistake # 6: No plan for resolution or avoiding the issue in the future.

 This individual apologizes frequently and promptly, often for the same infraction.
-They do not, however, have a strategy in place to address the issue or their conduct.
+However, they do not have a strategy in place to address the issue or their conduct.

-You have to question why they bother to apologize if they intend to injure someone in the same way in the near future.
+You have to question why they bother to apologize if they intend to injure someone in the same way soon.

 Solution.
 If applicable, explain what you are doing to resolve the issue and the steps you will take to avoid this situation in the future.